NEADS Temporary Puppy Raising Sitters temporarily take in puppies when their regular Full-Time or Weekend Puppy Raisers:

 • The maximum amount of time a Service Dog in Training will remain with a Temporary Puppy Raiser Sitter will be two weeks.

-Responsibilities of a Temporary Puppy Raiser Instructor:
+Responsibilities of a Dog Raiser Instructor:

 • Offer a clean, safe space for a Service Dog in Training to feel secure and loved while not with their primary Puppy Raiser.